PROJECT OVERVIEW

 • Incorporate feedback from the community to develop a list of recommended projects to be included in the strategy.

-Phase 3 – Draft North County Multimodal Strategy (Fall 2023 to Winter 2024)
+Phase 3 – Draft North County Multimodal Strategy (Summer 2024 to Summer 2025)

 • Finalize the list of projects to be included in the strategy.